Session Dates: July 14 - July 27, 2024

-Exploring important issues surrounding the politics of identity and race.
+Exploring important issues surrounding the politics of identity.

 Projections show that the United States is quickly becoming a minority-majority nation.
 U.S. Census data suggests that by 2044, over half of the population will be non-white.
 Given these projections, it is important that we understand how different groups interact with one another socially and politically.